LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/BotGroups&OtherTechniques/complex-conditions.md

     <img class="fancyimage" style="width:350px" src="img/ConvoBuilder/advtutorial/preview.png">

     Without a single line of JavaScript code, we now have complex conditional logic to check for multiple variables in determining a flow for our users.

+### What's next?

+Continue on to the [next tutorial](tutorials-guides-bot-groups-other-techniques-auto-escalation.html) in the series.